How to sell a capital asset when using accruals basis accounting

-Please note that you only need to follow this process when you scrap or sell a capital asset.
-When a capital asset depreciates fully by reaching the end of the useful life you selected when you recorded the purchase of the asset, FreeAgent will automatically update your Capital Asset report to reflect this.
+- You only need to follow this process when you scrap or sell a capital asset.
+When a capital asset depreciates fully by reaching the end of the asset life you selected when you recorded the purchase of the asset, FreeAgent will automatically update your Capital Asset report to reflect this.
 However, if you then go on to scrap or sell that asset, you’ll need to follow the steps below to record the disposal in FreeAgent.

 Explaining the money received for the asset

 Once the relevant bank transaction has been imported into your FreeAgent account via a bank feed or uploaded from a bank statement, you will need to explain it using the appropriate ‘Type’ and ‘Category’ as detailed below.

 Select ‘Disposal of Capital Asset’ from the ‘Type’ drop-down menu and select the asset that you’re disposing of from the ‘Disposed asset’ drop-down menu.